If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 Go here to learn more about tent heaters.

-A large zippered duffel bag is a great way to keep all your winter travel survival supplies organized and contained in your trunk or under the back seat.
+A large zippered duffel bag is a great way to keep all your winter travel survival supplies organized.

 Once you’ve assembled your supplies, choose a bag that will fit them all.

-Then put them all in a duffel bag and put this bag full of survival items in your trunk.
+- Then put them in a duffel bag and put this bag full of gear items in your trunk.

 You have zero excuses not to do this.